SCLW/Sound/README.md

 - Wishart, Trevor.
 Audible Design: A Plain and Easy Introduction to Practical Sound Composition.
 Orpheus the Pantomime, 1995.
 - Dean, Roger T., and R. T. Dean.
 The Oxford Handbook of Computer Music.
 Oxford University Press, 2011.
+- Wishart, Trevor, and Simon Emmerson.
+On Sonic Art.
+Harwood Academic Publishers, 1996.

 ### Online Informationen: Texte, Artikel, Musik und Videos aus dem Internet:
+- [But is it (also) Music?](https://www.routledgehandbooks.com/pdf/doi/10.4324/9781315770567.ch1 "BUT IS IT (ALSO) MUSIC?
+By Leigh Landy")

 ---